NVIDIA-AI-IOT/ros2_deepstream/README.md

 - **Object Detection:** Detects 4 classes of objects: Vehicle, Person, Road Sign, Two wheeler.
 - Output of this inference is published on topic '**infer_detection**'.

-- **Attribute Classification:** For instance, for object of class 'Vehicle', 3 categories of atrributes are identified: color, make and type.
+- **Attribute Classification:** For objects of class 'Vehicle', 3 categories of atrributes are identified: color, make and type.
 - Output of this inference is published on topic '**infer_classification**'.

 2. **multi_stream** node: This takes multiple video files as input, performs the same inference tasks and publishes to topics **multi_detection** and **multi_classification**.